francisc-o-liveira/lei-24-s2-1dp-g163/docs/sprintA/global-artifacts/user_manual.md

 * Register a Maintenance Check-Up of a Vehicle - The VFM can register a Check-Up of a Vehicle
 * See the Vehicles Check-Up List - The VFM can see the all Vehicles needing to make a check-up

+#### Register a Vehicle
+##### Syntax Notes:
++ XXX : Contain the number maximum of collaborators that the team can have.
++ XXX : Contain the number maximum of collaborators that the team can have.
+The minimum size is at least 1.
++ XXX : Should contain the skills that are needed to the team (not Mandatory)

+#### Register a Maintenance Check-Up
+##### Syntax Notes:
++ XXX : Contain the number maximum of collaborators that the team can have.
++ XXX : Contain the number maximum of collaborators that the team can have.
+The minimum size is at least 1.
++ XXX : Should contain the skills that are needed to the team (not Mandatory)

+#### See the Vehicles Check-Up List
+##### Syntax Notes Output:
++ XXX : Contain the number vehicles 5% close check-up kilometers.

 # TroubleShooting